AbdulWaheed73/text-to-speech/README.md

 A: Yes!
 The Web Speech API (first card) works completely free without any API key.

 **Q: Why use OpenAI TTS or Agora TTS if Web Speech API is free?**
 A: OpenAI TTS provides more natural-sounding, consistent voices across all platforms.
-Agora TTS offers enterprise-grade reliability and scalability.
+Agora TTS (Azure-powered) offers enterprise-grade reliability with Microsoft's neural voices.
 Web Speech API quality varies by browser/OS.

 **Q: What's the difference between OpenAI TTS and Agora TTS?**
-A: OpenAI TTS focuses on high-quality, natural-sounding AI voices.
-Agora TTS is part of a real-time communication platform, designed for scalability and enterprise applications.
+A: OpenAI TTS uses OpenAI's TTS models.
+Agora TTS uses Azure Cognitive Services, which is one of the official TTS providers supported by Agora's Conversational AI platform (alongside ElevenLabs, Cartesia, OpenAI, and Hume AI).

-**Q: How do I get Agora credentials?**
+**Q: How do I get Azure credentials for Agora TTS?**
-A: Sign up at https://console.agora.io/, create a project, and get your App ID and generate an access token.
+A: Sign up at https://portal.azure.com, create a "Speech Services" resource, and copy your subscription key and region.
+This is the same TTS engine used by Agora's platform.

 **Q: What about WhisperSpeech or other TTS options?**
 A: WhisperSpeech is an open-source TTS but requires GPU and self-hosting.
 This app focuses on easy-to-use options.